 October 12th 2018

 In a 25-paper special issue of the journal Human Mutation, members of the Clinical Genome Resource (ClinGen) discuss how it is advancing knowledge on the genetic precursors to disease.
 ClinGen provides a platform for research and clinical experts to review genetic variants that have been associated with disease and determine whether they are actually pathogenic.
 These expert classifications are submitted to ClinVar, an NIH-hosted database of variant information which clinicians draw from to diagnose and treat patients and which researchers use to guide their studies.
+[Special issue of the journal Human Mutation]

 One of the papers in the special issue, “ClinGen Advancing Genomic Data-Sharing Standards as a GA4GH Driver Project,” is co-authored by members of both the ClinGen and GA4GH communities and highlights the ways in which ClinGen, as a GA4GH Driver Project, is contributing to standards development underway in the GA4GH Work Streams.